Hendrixer/nextjs-course/lessons/getting-started.md

 ---

 ## The easy way
-You can use `creat-next-app` to get started very quickly.
+You can use `create-next-app` to get started very quickly.

 **npm**
 ```shell